What Happened To Vault Soda?

 Source: The Coca-Cola Company

-Despite Coca-Cola's ambitious vision and heavy investment in promoting Vault as the next big thing in beverages, the soda unfortunately never seemed to resonate with consumers during its short six year lifespan.
+Despite Coca-Cola promoting Vault as the next big, it never seemed to resonate with consumers in its six year lifespan.

-For a time in the late 2000s, the vibrant green Vault logo was omnipresent, appearing everywhere from billboards to vending machines in an attempt to drive brand recognition.
+For a time in the late 2000s, the green Vault logo was everywhere, appearing on billboards and vending machines.

-Unlike successful energy drink brands before it, Vault struggled to build a loyal following or stand out in an increasingly cluttered beverage landscape.
+Vault struggled to build a loyal fan base or stand out in the energy drink aisle.

 THE ODD NEON GREEN COLOR OF VAULT TURNED SOME PEOPLE OFF